A zero-proof, and fool-proof recipe to eliminate obstacles for cinnamon rolls (or tricky decents).Jump to Recipe

-If the dough seems dry, add more cream 1 tablespoon at a time.
+If the dough seems dry, add more cream, 1 Tbsp at a time.

 Roll the dough into a 9×12-inch rectangle.
 Brush the dough with the melted butter.

-Stir together the brown sugar and cinnamon in a small bowl, then sprinkle evenly over the surface of the dough.
+In a small bowl, stir together the brown sugar and cinnamon, then sprinkle evenly over the surface of the dough.

 Starting at one of the long sides, roll the dough into a cylinder.
 Cut the cylinder into 8 equal pieces.
-Press down on one side of each piece to flatten slightly, then transfer to a pie plate.
+Lay the pieces down flat and press down each piece to flatten slightly, then transfer to a pie plate.
 Repeat with all the pieces.

-Bake for 20 to 25 minutes, or until the biscuits are golden brown.
+Bake for 20-25 minutes, or until the biscuits are golden brown.